Blotched-Leaved Laurel Aucuba japonica

 - Distribution:

-- Native to moist woodland areas, thickets, valleys, and along streams in Japan, China, and Korea, it is winter hardy in protected areas to zone 6b (-5 - 0).
+- Native to moist woodland areas, thickets, valleys, and along streams in Japan, China, Taiwan and Korea.

 - Play Value: